id101010/7not7/README.md

 ### **7not7**
 ### *A 7x7 clone written in java*

+This page should be viewed on [Github](https://github.com/id101010/7not7)

 ---

 ### Summary

 7x7 is a concentration game which challenges you to connect 4 or more blocks of the same color on the game field.
 To make things harder each round n blocks of random colors get thrown upon the field and the number n increases with each level.
-You can choose the field size to be eighter 7x7, 8x8, 9x9 or 10x10.
+You can choose the field size to be either 7x7, 8x8, 9x9 or 10x10.

 ![Moving Blocks](https://github.com/id101010/7not7/blob/master/doc/movingBlocks.png)